PDC-support/PDC-support-web/software/cp2k/general.md

 The executables for Dardel GPU nodes have been built with backend for AMD GPUs, with linking to GPU builds of the libraries COSMA, SpFFT, and SPLA.

-**Note: A build of CP2K under PDC/24.11 for Dardel GPU nodes is work in progress.
-The build contained in module *cp2k/2024.3-cpeGNU-23.12-gpu* was done for the earlier version 23.12 of the Cray Parallel Environment and is unfortunately not working on the system after recent upgrades of the operating system.**

 To load the CP2K module

 ```
-ml PDC/23.12
+ml PDC/24.11
-ml cp2k/2024.3-cpeGNU-23.12-gpu
+ml cp2k/2025.2-cpeGNU-24.11-gpu
 ```

-Below follows an example job script for CP2K, for running on a single Dardel GPU node using 8 MPI tasks (corresponding to one MPI task per GPU) and 8 OpenMP threads.
+Below follows an example job script for CP2K, for running on two Dardel GPU nodes using 8 MPI tasks per node (corresponding to one MPI task per GPU) and 8 OpenMP threads.
 You need to replace *pdc.staff* with an active project that you belong to.
 **Note: This script is a simple template.
 For efficient calculation the script needs to be augmented with settings to pin appropriately the computation threads to the CCDs